Tatum Independent School District

 Tatum Independent School District is a public school district based in Tatum, Texas (USA).

 In addition to Tatum, the district serves rural areas in northeastern Rusk and northwestern Panola counties.
+It includes most of Lake Cherokee.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

 History

 Mike Moses served as superintendent until circa 1985.
 In a period on or after 1985, Robert Barrett became superintendent of the district.
 On July 31, 1988, Barrett was scheduled to resign from his position.

 In 2017 J.P.
 Richardson became the sole person considered for the superintendent position at Tatum ISD.
 He was previously the superintendent of the Gladewater Independent School District.
-Tatum expressed satisfaction in taking the Tatum job.
+Richardson expressed satisfaction in taking the Tatum job.